 Given the social, cultural, and traditional values, as well as economic values, placed upon marine mammals, and the areas in which they inhabit, socio-economic monitoring should also consider the potential impact of any management on actors, communities and relevant sectors.
 Where management may influence core values of stakeholders with high levels of dependency, alongside transparent planning processes, regular socioeconomic data collection should be implemented which commonly includes stakeholder interviews.
 Such variables to collect value data include age, gender, education, household income (derived from activities potentially impacted by management plans), usage patterns, level of MPA knowledge, management priorities and livelihood dependency.
 It is important to recognise that each community or set of actors will have specific needs and interests, and therefore the monitoring programme should aim to obtain a holistic representation.

-Marine Mammal Commission: The Economics of Marine Mammals
+Web page: Marine Mammal Commission: The Value of Marine Mammals

 PDF: Pomeroy R.S., Parks J.E., Watson L.M.
 2004.
 How is your MPA doing?
 A guidebook of natural and social indicators for evaluating marine protected area management effectiveness.
 IUCN, Gland, Switzerland and Cambridge, UK.
 234 pp